zerok/barcampweb/barcampweb_site/README.rst

 The last command downloads and installs all the requirements into the barcampweb.env.
-Once this is complete, just go into the barcampweb_site folder and run ``python manage.py syncdb`` to create all the necessary tables in your database and then start the development server using ``python manage.py runserver``.
+Once this is complete, just go into the barcampweb_site folder and run ``python manage.py syncdb`` and ``python manage.py migrate barcamp`` to create all the necessary tables in your database and then start the development server using ``python manage.py runserver``.